cybersec101/resources/EN_Going_out_onto_the_Internet_Trainer-Resource.md

 		- A	number	of 	clues	on	this	page	show	that	it	is	dangerous.
-Two	are	very	clear indicators	(1&2).
-Two	are	less	clear	(3&4)	but	add	to	the	assessment.
+Two	are	very	clear indicators	(a & b).
+Two	are	less	clear	(c & d)	but	add	to	the	assessment.

 			1. There	is	no	lock	icon	or	green	in	the	address	box.
 This	tells	us	that	the	page	is not	using	a	secure	connection	and	that	there	is	no	certificate.
 We	expect	that our	outlook.com	page	would	have	both.